Progress Report

 1. Outline of the project

 There are three hurdles in manipulating weather.
-First, we need to find effective interventions.
-Careful selection of interventions is necessary, as an ill-planned intervention may not necessarily produce the desired outcome.
-Secondly, interventions must be feasible.
-Weather, being large-scale, can require enormous amounts of energy to control, while there are also constraints on the amount of energy we humans can expend.
-Finally, the intervention must be computable; vercoming the large-scale nature of weather phenomena, interventions must be computed in the short time between when heavy rainfall damage is predicted and when it occurs.
-Althouhg the control theory can be essential to overcome these three hurdles, the current control theory has not dealt with such large-scale phenomena.
+First, we need to find effective interventions, as an ill-planned intervention may not produce the desired outcome.
+Secondly, interventions must be feasible; weather, being large-scale, may require enormous amounts of energy to control, while there are also constraints on the energy we humans can expend.
+Finally, the intervention must be computable; interventions must be computed in the short time, before heavy rainfall damage is predicted.
+Although the control theory can be essential to overcome these three hurdles, the current control theory has not dealt with such large-scale phenomena.

-To clear these hurdles, two research tasks have been established in our item.
-Subject 1-1 Development of Feedback Control Theory develops the concept of feedback control and constructs a control theory that can overcome the above hurdles.
-To complement this subject, Subject 1-2 Development of Data-driven Control Theory develops weather control methods that transcend the framework of existing control theory by utilizing data technologies such as ensemble prediction in addition to AI techniques.
-Through the promotion of these subjects, our item will demonstrate the feasibility of mitigating heavy rainfall over land through offshore rainfall generation on a computational basis.
+To clear these hurdles, two research tasks have been established.
+Subject 1-1, Development of Feedback Control Theory, extends the concept of feedback control and develops intervention-design methods scalable for large-scale weather fields.
+Subject 1-2, Development of Data-driven Control Theory, develops weather control methods that use AI techniques, ensemble prediction, and related data technologies to identify effective intervention candidates efficiently.
+Through these subjects, we are moving from idealized atmospheric experiments toward more practical weather fields, while aiming to demonstrate the feasibility of mitigating heavy rainfall over land through offshore rainfall generation on a computational basis.

 2. Outcome so far

-Meteorological phenomena are large-scale, making the direct application of traditional feedback control methods from control theory computationally challenging.
-In this study, we developed an intervention calculation method using a fast optimization framework called convex optimization.
-In this direction, by preparing perturbation analysis in advance, we enabled interventions to be computed within a few seconds, even in the Ideal Atmospheric Experiments accompanied with thousands of state dimensions.
-Simulations confirmed that the obtained interventions are indeed effective (see right figure).
+Meteorological phenomena are large-scale, making the direct application of traditional control methods computationally challenging.
+We have developed a fast intervention calculation method based on convex optimization.
+By preparing perturbation analysis in advance, interventions can be computed in a short time even in Ideal Atmospheric Experiments with thousands of state dimensions (Fig.1).
+We are also examining feedback-type computation in which the degrees of freedom of intervention are restricted to reduce sensitivity-analysis costs, while interventions are updated according to the atmospheric state at each time step.

 3. Future plans